trywait/YotoTools/README.md

 # Yoto Tools Chrome Extension

-A Chrome extension designed to help Yoto card owners create personal backups of their legally purchased content.
-This tool assists in archiving your owned Yoto card content for personal use and backup purposes.
+A Chrome extension designed to help Yoto card owners create personal backups of their legally purchased and created content.
+This tool assists in archiving your owned Yoto card and MYO content for personal use and backup purposes.

 ## Important Notice (Legal TLDR)